Colin Maud: Later career

 Cardigan Bay, a new Bay-class anti-aircraft frigate, had been intended for the British Pacific Fleet.
-Maud commanded her from June 1945, taking her through her work up in Scotland but when Japan surrendered, she was sent instead to the Mediterranean Fleet.
+Maud commanded her from June 1945, taking her through her workup in Scotland but when Japan surrendered, she was sent instead to the Mediterranean Fleet.
 Maud left her there in October 1946 to take command of Berryhead, a reserve depot ship in Plymouth.
 Maud was promoted to captain on 30 June 1947.
 On 25 November 1947 he was granted permission to wear the insignias of a Commander of the Order of Orange-Nassau, which had been conferred upon him by the Queen of the Netherlands in recognition of "services rendered to the Royal Netherlands Navy during the war".
 From 1948 to 1949 he commanded Mull of Galloway as Senior Officer, Reserve Forces, Clyde area.
 From April 1949 – May 1951 he was deputy to Rear Admiral James Jefford, serving as the second-in-command of the Royal Pakistan Navy.
 From 1951 to 1953 he commanded the 4th Minesweeping Flotilla at Harwich, before moving to the Amphibious Warfare HQ as Director Amphibious Warfare (Material).
 His last appointment in the Royal Navy was as Commandant of the Amphibious Warfare Centre at Fremington, Devon, in the rank of commodore, second class.
 He retired from the Royal Navy in 1956.

 The Longest Day

 In the 1962 movie The Longest Day he was played by Kenneth More (who also served as a British naval officer in the Second World War).
-Winnie, his dog, was a German Shepherd, and Werner Pluskat already had a dog of the same breed in the film but Darryl F. Zanuck "improved upon history" by making Winnie an English Bulldog.
+Winnie, his dog, was a German Shepherd, and Werner Pluskat already had a dog of the same breed in the film, but Darryl F. Zanuck "improved upon history" by making Winnie an English Bulldog.
 Maud acted as a technical adviser on the film and provided More with the same shillelagh he had carried on D-Day.